Should You Stay at Tokyo Disney Resort?

 Or Consider Ariake

-One of my Facebook Group readers also made me aware of quite how easy it is to get to Tokyo Disney from here – she was asking for advice about the Sotetsu Fresa Grand Ariake as a possible location and I realised it’s only 10 minutes by train from here to Maihama.
+One of my Facebook Group readers also made me aware of quite how easy it is to get to Tokyo Disney from here – she was asking for advice about the Sotetsu Fresa Grand Ariake as a possible location and I realized it’s only 10 minutes by train from here to Maihama.

 I was very impressed with the Sotetsu brand when I stayed with them on this last trip.
-Both of the hotels I stayed at (in Tokyo and Kyoto) were spotlessly clean and the staff were very friendly.
+Both of the hotels I stayed at (in Tokyo and Kyoto) were spotlessly clean, and the staff were very friendly.

 Hotels With Shuttles